Monday, 11 September 2023

 For take away come with your own container to avoid extra waste.
 (The covid-19 delivery service was discontinued.)

-If heading for the classical Bavarian Wirtshaus – rustic, but certainly missing the air of the students' and artists' pub present in "Zum Kloster" – the Klinglwirt at the opposite end of Haidhausen near Rosenheimer Platz is the place to go.
-They serve organic meat from the nearby farm in Herrmannsdorf, organic cheese, bread, coffee, tea as well as Cramer's ice-cream.
-Unfortunately the side-dishes – mainly potatoes, dumplings, sauerkraut, red cabbage and rustic salads – usually are not organic, and there are no organic cold beverages on offer which is a pitty as it destroys the overall positive experience.
-The one notable exception is a delicious organic lager dubbed "Dachauer Schlossbräu", an organic brand of the Anheuser-Busch subsidiary Löwenbräu-Spaten, which goes perfectly well with the Klingwirt meat dishes.
-It does not appear on all menus yet but the friendly and helpful staff knows about it.
+If heading for the classical Bavarian Wirtshaus – rustic, but perhaps missing the air of the students' and artists' pub present in "Zum Kloster" – the Klinglwirt at the opposite end of Haidhausen near Rosenheimer Platz is the place to go.
+They serve organic meat from the nearby farm in Herrmannsdorf, organic cheese, bread, coffee, tea as well as Del Fiore ice-cream.
+Even the side-dishes – mainly potatoes, dumplings, sauerkraut, red cabbage and rustic salads – are now often organic, and vegetarian and vegan dishes have become a permanent part of the menu in their own right.
+The drinks menu offers at minimum one organic option for most beverages.
 Little guests are welcomed warmly, among others with a decent menu of their own (most kids will accept happily that the dishes listed there are almost free of greens).
 The restaurant is a member of Green Chefs, a network of eco conscious and socially responsible chefs.

 For the 100% organic experience of Bavarian cuisine take the tram no. 25 from Rosenheimer Platz to its final destination in the suburb of Grünwald.
 A five-to-ten minutes walk from there you'll find the only organic hotel in reach, Alter Wirt, with its rustic, yet up-market restaurant.
 Children are welcome and often even allowed a visit to the kitchen, but the place is spacious enough that occasional little guests won't spoil your romantic candle-light dinner.
 There's a beergarden under horse chestnut trees, and the entire place is a real oasis in suburbia.
 The menu focuses on the meat- and fish-centric Bavarian Sunday kitchen completed with dishes of Italian origin.
 The food is extremely tasty, home-made, yet peppered with pleasant little twitches of ambitious chefs.
 Not the natural place for vegetarians, but if you happen to be the only vegetarian in a group of omnivores, there's a tasty meal for you as well.
 In addition they offer a range of assorted organic spirits.